-Elliott, a Democrat, was the representative for Kentucky's 6th congressional district from 1857 to 1859.
+Elliott was the representative for Kentucky’s 6th congressional district and was a Democrat.
+He served from 1857 to 1859.

 From Dec 1853 to Mar 1859, Elliott missed 769 of 1,884 roll call votes, which is 40.8%.
 This is much worse than the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.

 |Dec 1853-Mar 1854||114||61||53.5%||94th|